Skip to main content

 Non-Fatal Behavior

 All memory operations are designed to be non-fatal.
-If a memory store is unavailable, the recall returns empty context and the store operation is logged as a warning.
-The agent continues to function normally without memory.
+If the memory store is unavailable or a memory operation fails, the agent logs a warning and continues normally without memory context:

 # Even if the database is unreachable, the agent still works

-output = agent.run("Hello!") # Works fine, just without memory context
+output = await agent.arun("Hello!") # Works fine, just without memory context